 Terminal Registration.
 At the beginning of the semester in which a student expects to complete his degree requirements, the student must file an application for a diploma.

 Returnee Readmission.
-A student who previously enrolled as a classified graduate student in the Graduate Division, who wishes to return after a period of absence of one or more semesters, must notify the Graduate Division Records office of his/her intention to return.
+A student who previously enrolled as a classified graduate student in the Office of Graduate Education, who wishes to return after a period of absence of one or more semesters, must notify the Office of Graduate Education Records office of his/her intention to return.
 A returnee readmission petition is required if the leave of absence is for more than one semester.
-Consult with the Graduate Division Records office for further information.
+Consult with the Office of Graduate Education Records office for further information.